OpenFn/lightning/README.md

 ### Problems with `rambo`

-If you are running on Apple silicon (an Apple M1/M2, `macarm`, `aarch64-apple-darwin`) and have already compiled rambo explicitly via `mix compile.rambo' but still see this error:
+If you are running on Apple silicon (an Apple M1/M2, `macarm`, `aarch64-apple-darwin`) and have already compiled rambo explicitly via `mix compile.rambo` but still see this error:

 ```
 sh: /path_to_directory/Lightning/_build/dev/lib/rambo/priv/rambo: No such file or directory